pulibrary/rdss-handbook/roadmap.md

 # Roadmap

-Below is the current roadmap and timeline for RDSS, summer 2022 through January 2023.
+Below is the current roadmap and timeline for RDSS.
 It is subject to change as needed, however it is written in markdown, so all history is recorded.

 ```mermaid
 gantt